vafakaramzadegan/EasyDraw/README.md

 app.canvas.text(100, 100, 'Hello World!')
 ```

-All text objects on the canvas have an `anchor` property which defines their alignment:
+All text objects on the canvas have an `anchor` property that defines their alignment:
 ```python
 # nw, n, ne, center, w, e, sw, s, se
 app.canvas.text_anchor('nw')
 ```

 #### Draw image on canvas
-You can load an image from file and draw it on canvas:
+You can load an image from the file and draw it on canvas:
 ```python
 # using absolute position
 app.canvas.create_image(int x, int y, path_to_file)